Azure/fleet/docs/troubleshooting/README.md

     version: v1
 ```

-Upon examination, the `ClusterResourcePlacementSynchronized` status is found to be `false`, accompanied by a message indicating that "**Works need to be synchronized on the hub cluster, or there are still manifests pending to be processed by the 2 member clusters.**"
+Upon examination, the `ClusterResourcePlacementSynchronized` status is found to be `false`, accompanied by a message indicating that `Works need to be synchronized on the hub cluster, or there are still manifests pending to be processed by the 2 member clusters`

-Let's check the latest `ClusterResourceSnapshot`, please check this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) for more details,
+Let's check the latest `ClusterResourceSnapshot`.
+Please refer to this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) to learn how to get the latest `ClusterResourceSnapshot`.

 #### Latest ClusterResourceSnapshot:
 ```